-Upon initial appointment of a trainee and on each subsequent annual reappointment, costs for stipend and tuition and fees that cover an entire 12 months should be charged to the current budget period of the award.
+Upon initial appointment of a trainee and on each subsequent annual reappointment, costs for stipend, tuition and fees, and health insurance that cover an entire 12 months should be charged to the current budget period of the award.
 The full amount not yet expended at the end of the award budget period should be reported on the financial reports as a cost incurred but not yet paid.

-2. Annual Financial Report
+2. Annual Programmatic Report